openstack-archive/release-tools/README.rst

 make_library_stable_branch.sh
 -----------------------------

-Libraries go directly to creating stable branches using a pre-tagged release version.
-This script makes that easy to coordinate and ensures that the desired version also exists in launchpad as a released milestone.
+Libraries do not use proposed branches, and go directly to creating stable branches using a pre-tagged release version.
+This script makes that easy to coordinate and ensures that the desired version also exists in launchpad as a released milestone and by updating the .gitreview file in the new branch for future submissions.

 Base tools
 ==========